DmitryTsepelev/graphql-ruby-fragment_cache/README.md

 ## Key building

 Keys are generated automatically.
-Key payload includes:
+Key is a hexdigest of the payload, while payload includes the following:

 - hexdigest of schema definition (to make sure cache is cleared when schema changes)
 - query fingerprint, which consists of path to the field with arguments and nested selections

-Key consists of the namespace (`graphql:fragment_cache` by default) and a hexdigest of the payload.
 Let's take a look at the example:

 ```ruby
 query = <<~GQL